 Preparing the Cake Batter Like a Pro

-The secret to a perfect honey bun cake lies in creating a moist, rich batter without overmixing.
+The key to an irresistible honey bun cake is achieving a moist, decadent batter while avoiding overmixing.
 Whether you’re using a boxed yellow cake mix or making your base from scratch, follow these steps for best results:

 - Mix the Wet Ingredients First: In a large bowl, beat the eggs, oil, sour cream, and vanilla until smooth.
 This step aerates the batter and adds richness.

 - Gradually Add Cake Mix: Slowly stir in the cake mix until fully incorporated.
-Avoid overmixing—just combine until no dry spots remain.
-Excessively mixing the batter can result in a heavy, dense texture.
+Mix only until the dry ingredients are fully incorporated, as overmixing can result in a heavy, dense cake.

 - Grease Your Pan Generously: Use nonstick spray or butter and a dusting of flour to prevent sticking.
 A 9×13-inch baking dish works perfectly for this recipe.